 Age groups encourage all children to develop their personalities at their own pace.

-Raphael Nursery also follows the practice for Early Years Foundation Stage.
+Raphael Nursery also follows the practice for Early Years Foundation Stage in Clapham and Hammersmith.
 We carefully embed its key four principles: